nautobot/nautobot/nautobot/docs/user-guide/administration/guides/request-profiling.md

 ### User Setting Notes

-- This option will only be usable once the global configuration option `ALLOW_REQUEST_PROFILING` has been enabled (described below).
+- While this feature may be visible within the profile configuration, you will only be able to toggle on/off, once the global configuration option `ALLOW_REQUEST_PROFILING` has been enabled (described further on).

-- *Warning!* This will impact the performance of Nautobot greatly!
-This should be disabled when not in use.
+- *Warning!* Enabling request profiling on a user will impact the overall performance of Nautobot greatly!
+It is recommended to disable request profiling for the user when not actively being used.

 ## Silk UI